Primary Source Learning: Gilded Age Teaching Resources & Strategies

 Have students compare and contrast America at work and America at leisure in films from 1894-1915.
 How does this particular set of primary sources reinforce or alter their understanding of this era in history?

-Have students read The Gilded Age (Project Gutenberg) by Mark Twain and Charles Dudley Warner and compare passages in the book to information presented by different primary sources.
+Have students read The Gilded Age by Mark Twain and Charles Dudley Warner and compare passages in the book to information presented by different primary sources.
 Alternatively, you might choose to have students “illustrate” the book with various primary sources and provide justification for their choices in an illustrator’s edition foreward.

 Have students read these Gilded Age Ideology documents compiled by Dr. Kathleen A. Brown (St. Edward’s University).
 Next, have them answer the suggested questions, then consider how other primary sources support or refute the claims or purpose of these documents.